Egyptian food sets a precedent for much of the Middle East and is home to some bountiful regional culinary delights that have to be tried.

 As with most Egyptian food, Kushari is vegetarian and can be considered vegan so long as the food is fried in vegetable oil.
 It’s not difficult to find Kushari in Egypt if you’re ever visiting, and it’s suitable for most diets.

-Okra soup is hugely popular in Egypt; a quick and easy recipe that is healthy and filling, it’s definitely the understated mainstay of Egyptian household cooking.
+Okra soup is a quick and easy recipe that is healthy and filling, it’s definitely the understated mainstay of Egyptian household cooking.